vitessio/website/content/en/docs/15.0/reference/features/vindexes.md

 Every Vindex has an optional `params` section that contains a map of string key-value pairs.
 The keys and values differ depending on the vindex type and are explained below.

-Since Vitess 12.0 there is an optional fourth parameter: `batch_lookup`.
+There is an optional fourth parameter: `batch_lookup`.
 To read more about how to use `batch_lookup` see our [Unique Lookup user guide](../../../user-guides/vschema-guide/unique-lookup/).

 ### How Vindexes are used